-PT Japfa Tbk has obtained a second party opinion (SPO) of the Sustainability-linked Finance Framework from V.E that it is aligned with all the principles mentioned within the respective sections.
+PT Japfa Tbk has obtained a second party opinion (SPO) of the Sustainability-linked Finance Framework from Moody's ESG Solutions that it is aligned with all the principles mentioned within the respective sections.

 PT Japfa Tbk will seek another SPO for any material changes to this Framework.